-In this post, you’ll learn how to quickly and confidently order low carb at KFC.
+In this post, you’ll learn how to order low carb at KFC, quickly and confidently.

 And, get my special 26 item KFC low carb menu for free.
 It’s a great resource for anyone who wants to eat low carb, keto, Atkins, low sugar, or diabetic friendly at KFC.